Administration of Paris: Municipal offices

-Each of Paris's twenty arrondissements has its own town hall and a directly elected council (conseil d'arrondissement), which, in turn, elects an arrondissement mayor.
-A selection of members from each arrondissement council form the Council of Paris (conseil de Paris), which, in turn, elects the mayor of Paris.
+Each of Paris's twenty arrondissements has its own town hall and a directly elected council (conseil d'arrondissement), which elects an arrondissement mayor.
+A selection of members from each arrondissement council form the Council of Paris (conseil de Paris), which elects the mayor of Paris.

 In medieval times, Paris was governed by a merchant-elected municipality whose head was the provost of the merchants.
-In addition to regulating city commerce, the provost of the merchants was responsible for some civic duties such as the guarding of city walls and the cleaning of city streets.
+In addition to regulating city commerce, the provost of the merchants was responsible for some civic duties, such as the guarding of city walls and the cleaning of city streets.
 The creation of the provost of Paris from the 13th century diminished the merchant Provost's responsibilities and powers considerably.

 A direct representative of the king, in a role resembling somewhat the préfet of later years, the Provost (prévôt) of Paris oversaw the application and execution of law and order in the city and its surrounding prévôté (county) from his office in the Grand Châtelet.
 Many functions from both provost offices were transferred to the office of the crown-appointed lieutenant general of police upon its creation in 1667.

-For centuries, the prévôt and magistrates of the Châtelet clashed with the administrators of the Hôtel de Ville over jurisdiction; the latter notably included the quartiniers, each of whom was responsible for one of the sixteen quartiers (which were in turn divided into four cinquantaines, each with its cinquantainier, and those in turn were divided into dizaines, administered by dizainiers):All of these men were in principle elected by the local bourgeois.
+For centuries, the prévôt and magistrates of the Châtelet, clashed with the administrators of the Hôtel de Ville over jurisdiction.
+The latter notably included the quartiniers, each of whom was responsible for one of the sixteen quartiers.
+They were divided into four cinquantaines, each with its cinquantainier.
+They were divided again into dizaines, administered by dizainiers:All of these men were in principle elected by the local bourgeois.
 At any one time, therefore, 336 men had shared administrative responsibility for street cleaning and maintenance, for public health, law, and order.
 The quartiniers maintained the official lists of "bourgeois de Paris", ran local elections, could impose fines for breaches of the bylaws, and had a role in tax assessment.
 They met at the Hôtel de Ville to confer on matters of citywide importance and each year selected eight of "the most notable inhabitants of the quarter", who together with other local officials would elect the city council.

-The last of the Prévôt des marchands of Paris was assassinated on the afternoon of the French Revolution Storming of the Bastille on 14 July 1789.
-Paris became an official "commune" from the creation of the administrative division on 14 December the same year, and its provisional "Paris commune" revolutionary municipality was replaced with the city's first municipal constitution and government from 9 October 1790.
-Through the turmoil of the 1794 Thermidorian Reaction, it became apparent that revolutionary Paris's political independence was a threat to any governing power: The office of mayor was abolished the same year, and its municipal council one year later.
+On 14 July 1789, the last of the Prévôt des marchands of Paris was assassinated on the afternoon of the French Revolution Storming of the Bastille.
+On 14 December, Paris became an official "commune" from the creation of the administrative division.
+From 9 October 1790, its provisional "Paris commune" revolutionary municipality was replaced with the city's first municipal constitution and government.

+Through the turmoil of the 1794 Thermidorian Reaction, it became apparent that revolutionary Paris's political independence was a threat to any governing power.
+The office of mayor was abolished the same year, and its municipal council in 1795.